 These versions’ translations of Isaiah’s Messianic prophecy (53:4) are entirely consistent with and in agreement with the inspired Gospel account of Matthew (8:16-17).
 He wrote that Jesus “healed all the sick.
 This was to fulfill what was spoken through the prophet Isaiah: ‘He took up our infirmities and bore our diseases’.”

 Jesus bore the infirmities and diseases of the people 2,000 years ago.
-And Jesus still bears the infirmities and diseases of those who come to Him in faith for healing, because the Bible declares that He is “the same yesterday and today and forever” (Hebrews 13:8).
+And Jesus still ministers healing to those who come to Him in faith, because the Bible declares that He is “the same yesterday and today and forever” (Hebrews 13:8).
 There is healing through Jesus' sacrifice on our behalf.
 The Jesus who bore diseases in the first century is “the same” Lord who bears our diseases in this 21st century.

 This is not a new thought that started with the New Testament in the first century.
 Far from it.
 Many centuries before Christ came to earth, the Psalmist King David wrote: “Praise the Lord, my soul, and forget not all his benefits—who forgives all your sins and heals all your diseases” (Psalm 103:2-3).
 A few centuries later — still long before Jesus’ time on earth — the prophet Isaiah wrote his famous 53rd chapter, called by many “the Fifth Gospel.”
 Isaiah saw and wrote of this twofold blessing the Messiah would bring: